shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Good.”

 Ersatzica got to work drawing up the schematics, starting with the terrain for the two build sites.
 She finished the first one pretty quickly.
 She basically just added four sticks, one on each corner, that would prop it up to keep it from tipping over in the squishy dirt.
-Basically using Wryonin’s ground spears but for a different purpose.
+Basically, using Wryonin’s ground spears but for a different purpose.

 The second one was harder.
 She started by erasing the trees and working with the ground below.
 She hadn’t been able to get a good read on the stableness of the ground, so she just assumed it was about the same.
 She copied the design from the first one over to the second one, adjusting the length of the stabilizing beams as necessary.

 She shrugged.
-“Well I guess that’s done.”
+“Well, I guess that’s done.”
 She twiddled her pencil.
 She looked around, but Lemilay wasn’t around.
 She smiled.
 She pulled out the schematic of the outpost design for the rock.
 It was as beautiful as the day she drew it up.
 She ran a finger across the lines.
 She jumped up in excitement.
 This design was perfect!
 With this, she’ll be able to change into a cat whenever she wants, without anyone questioning her.
 She’ll be able to cross the river and hangout with Fisher way more safely than before.
 Wait?
 Was she excited about being able to be a cat?
 No, no, no. It's not like that.
 She just wants to see Fisher again so she can learn about the boots, and maybe other heirlooms, and use that newfound understanding to help her family out.
 To make Mother proud.

 Ersatzica was caught up in thinking about the schematic and what she could do with the outpost.
-Her fun turned orange, starting at her feet.
+Her fur turned orange, starting at her feet.
 Her wolf skin peeled off and hung like a jacket on a chair.

 *AWOOOO!* “Night!”
 Lemilay’s howl marked the end of the day, and the time at which the curfew started.